-21. Directors' interests
+21 Directors' interests

-- (a) As required by the Corporations Act, a Director must give the Board notice of any material personal interest in a matter that relates to the affairs of the Association. - (b) Subject to the provisions of this clause 2124, a Director or a body or entity in which a Director has a direct or indirect interest may:

-- (i) enter into any agreement or arrangement with the Association; - (ii) hold any office or place of profit other than as auditor in the Association; and - (iii) act in a professional capacity other than as auditor for the Association, and the Director or the body or entity can receive and keep beneficially any remuneration, profits or benefits under any agreement or arrangement with the Association or from holding an office or place of profit in or acting in a professional capacity with the Association.
+- (a) As required by the Corporations Act, a Director must give the Board notice of any material personal interest in a matter that relates to the affairs of the Association. - (b) Subject to the provisions of this clause 2121, a Director or a body or entity in which a Director has a direct or indirect interest may: - (i) enter into any agreement or arrangement with the Association; - (ii) hold any office or place of profit other than as auditor in the Association; and - (iii) act in a professional capacity other than as auditor for the Association, and the Director or the body or entity can receive and keep beneficially any remuneration, profits or benefits under any agreement or arrangement with the Association or from holding an office or place of profit in or acting in a professional capacity with the Association.

-- (c) The fact that a Director holds office as a director, and has fiduciary obligations arising out of that office: - (i) will not void or render voidable a contract made by a Director with the Association; - (ii) will not void or render voidable a contract or arrangement entered into by or on behalf of the Association and in which the Director may have any interest; and - (iii) will not require the Director to account to the Association for any profit realised by or under any contract or arrangement entered into by or on behalf of the Association and in which the Director may have any interest. - (d) A Director may be or become a director or other officer of, or otherwise be interested in: - (i) any related body corporate of the Association; or - (ii) any other body corporate promoted by the Association or in which the Association may be interested as a vendor, shareholder or otherwise, and is not accountable to the Association for any remuneration or other benefits received by the Director as a director or officer of, or from having an interest in, that body corporate.
+- (c) The fact that a Director holds office as a director, and has fiduciary obligations arising out of that office: - (i) will not void or render voidable a contract made by a Director with the Association; - (ii) will not void or render voidable a contract or arrangement entered into by or on behalf of the Association and in which the Director may have any interest; and - (iii) will not require the Director to account to the Association for any profit realised by or under any contract or arrangement entered into by or on behalf of the Association and in which the Director may have any interest. - (d) A Director may be or become a director or other officer of, or otherwise be interested in: - (i) any related body corporate of the Association; or and is not accountable to the Association for any remuneration or other benefits received by the Director as a director or officer of, or from having an interest in, that body corporate.